 The Club accepts no liability for injury or loss to any person or property using golfing facilities.

 Members and guests are required to wear recognised golf attire on the Course at all times.
-Non-tailored shorts, tee-shirts, tracksuits, denims, printed sweatshirts, summer tops, beach wear, training shoes or other non-golf attire are not acceptable.
+Non-tailored shorts, tee-shirts, tracksuits, types of denim, printed sweatshirts, summer tops, beachwear, training shoes or other non-golf attire are not acceptable.

 Members must ensure their guests are made aware of the dress code before starting to play.